pcdangio/ros-driver_mpu9250/README.md

 ### rpi_node

 A Raspberry Pi driver for MPU9250.
-Ensure that the pigpio daemon is running before starting this node.
+Ensure that the pigpio daemon is running before starting this node, and that your username is added to the 'gpio' group.

 #### Published Topics